andrey-boginsky/AdaEnergy-HOOD/README.md

 ### Theoretical Inference Cost

-For a batch of $B$ samples with sequence length $L$, let $t_{\text{forward}}(B, L)$ be the time for a single forward pass through the BERT encoder and classification head.
+Time for a single forward pass through the BERT encoder and classification head.
 The table below compares the theoretical inference cost of different OOD detection methods.

 | Method | Forward Passes | Additional Computation |
 |--------|----------------|------------------------|